bflaven/learning_python_for_all/001_python_crash_course_eric_matthes/README.md

 **A set of resources from Books, Exercises, Notebooks to discover and learn Python.
 It exists both in French and in English.**

+**A kind of Reader's Digest or a sort of "best of" book so inevitably sometimes a strong cognitive bias because only a few elements interest me!**

+**Intro**
 For the purpose of this book, we will stick to one of the most versatile, yet easy-to-learn, languages, Python.

 ## 1. How-to launch the python scripts in a mac console